-PWR 2KSB: Design Thinking: Bridging d.thinking to Research, Writing & Presentation
+PWR 2KSB: Design Thinking: Bringing d.thinking to Research, Writing & Presentation

 Look around—there is no area of contemporary life where design is not a significant factor in shaping human experience.
 And it’s not just about trendy shoes or some other new product.
 Design techniques are being used to tackle more complex problems, such as finding ways to provide low-cost healthcare throughout the world.
 Businesses were the first to embrace this new approach—called design thinking—and nonprofits are now adopting it, too.
 Whether it’s a new toothbrush, a new school, a new web page, a new healthcare campaign or a new educational program, “design thinking” describes the innovation process.